top of page

 As a competitive powerlifter, I have my fair share of experience with injuries and all sorts of aches and pains from the extreme overload.

-Unfortunately, finding the right massage therapist is not easy, and these services can be pricey.
+Unfortunately, finding the right physios or massage therapists is not easy, and these services can be pricey.
 Sometimes there is a long waiting list.
 Personally, I am not happy to wait three weeks or so when I really need some care.
-Manual therapy is hard work; understandably, some therapists try to avoid doing so and replace it with other less taxing treatments.
+Manual therapy is hard work; understandably, some therapists try to avoid doing so and replace it with other, less taxing treatments.
 Also, there is nothing worse than realising you managed to pick an inexperienced or unqualified therapist while you are under their hands.

 All these led me to the point in 2022 when I decided to pursue formal training to become a therapist myself.

-I hold a Level 4 Sports Massage and Remedial Therapist Certification and working towards a Level 5 Diploma in Sport and Clinical Therapy.
+I hold a Level 4 Sports Massage and Remedial Therapist Diploma and I am a Strength Conditioning &Rehabilitation BSc Student at Gloucester University.

 Qualification: